DESCEND INTO AVERNUS [Grixis]

 Mill

 By now you may have done the math: 20 cards, -1 for your commander, -7 for your starting hand.
 You're left with 12 cards.
 That's not very many, and once those are gone you're one draw away from losing.
 Mill is at least as likely to kill you as hitting 0 life.
-To that end, there are five copies of Elixir of Immortality floating around; the lifegain is nice, but the shuffle is existential.
+To that end, there are four copies of Elixir of Immortality floating around; the lifegain is nice, but the shuffle is existential.

 Brain Freeze